gbytedev/zfsbud/README.md

 - `--resume|-R` will automatically fetch the stored resume token for each dataset so that the last zfsbud send operation resumes after an interruption.
 - This works for initial and consecutive sending.

-### Create a snapshot of three datasets, rotate/remove old snapshots and send all changes to remote
+### Create a snapshot of three datasets labeled "after update", rotate/remove old snapshots and send all changes to remote
-`zfsbud.sh -c -r -s remote_pool_name -e "ssh user@server -p22" pool/dataset1 pool/dataset2 pool/dataset3`
+`zfsbud.sh -c after_update -r -s remote_pool_name -e "ssh user@server -p22" pool/dataset1 pool/dataset2 pool/dataset3`

 ### Logging
 - To log, add `--log|-l` or `--log-path|-L </path/to/file>`